leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 separation .
 On the other side, Dutch people love prefixes like van, van der, de etc in there names.
 The above regex wasn't keen on finding these separately either.

 **More Complex Regex**

-I came across the player names and noticed that several different ways have been used on the pages.
 Example names from different tournaments and there preferred extraction.

 | Raw HTML | First name | Prefix | Last name |
 | ------------- | ------------- | ------------- | ------------- |